 The pressure switch is mounted to the opposite side of the main circuit board.
-The pressure switch monitors the flow rate of the incoming gas sample.
+The pressure switch monitors the flow rate to the sensors.

-If the flow rate falls below the preset low flow level, the pressure switch causes the fail relay to interrupt the signal in the 4-20 mA line for the H_2S and CO channels.
-This causes a downscale reading at the monitor on these channels.
-The low flow level is factory-set at 0.6 SCFH (± 0.2 SCFH).
+If the flow rate falls below the preset low flow level, the pressure switch causes the fail relay to interrupt the sensor signal from the hydrogen and oxygen channels and the signal in the 4-20 mA line for the CO and $H_2S$ channels.
+This causes a downscale reading at the monitor on these channel.
+The low flow level is factory-set at 0.6 SCFH ( $\pm 0.2$ SCFH).

-NOTE: There is no low flow indication for the IR CH4 or oxygen channels.
+NOTE: There is no low flow indication for the hydrogen or oxygen channel in the 35-3010RKA-04H.

-Flow Blocks
+Flow Block

-Both flow blocks are located in the lower right corner of the sample-draw detector.
-The oxygen, CO, and H_2S sensors are installed in the larger flow block.
-The smaller flow block houses the IR CH_4 sensor.
-The flow blocks route the sampled air to each sensor.
+The flow block is located in the lower right corner of the sample-draw detector.
+All the sensors are installed in the flow block.
+The flow block routes the sampled air to each sensor.